gesturelabs/a3cp/docs/subfiles/SETUP.md

 This guide explains how to set up your development environment for working on A3CP.
-It covers repo setup, virtualenv, Python dependencies, environment variables, and useful scripts.
+It covers repo setup, virtualenv, Python dependencies, environment variables, environment validation, Makefile usage, pre-commit hooks, and basic troubleshooting.

 ------------------------------------------------------------
  1. CLONE THE REPOSITORY